kevinatown/wordpress-react-next-starter/README.md

 - update `config.js`

 # Running Locally
+The following will run all items locally.
+To run only the FE locally see the readme in the `frontend` dir.
 - ensure `wordpress/src/maiadb` is deleted (this is needed for a fresh install) or use INIT_DB="false"
 - `docker-compose build`
 - `docker-compose up`